Darius-Wattimena/App/README.md

 TO-DO:

--Add pie chart.
+* Add pie chart.

--Function to make your own Charts.
+* Function to make your own Charts.